mmc00/molina_blog/content/about/_index.md

 categories: ["projects"]
 ---

 Hi, my name is Marlon Molina, and I am a data scientist.
-My career started as a research assistant at the National University in the School of Economics.
-At the moment, I work at the Ministry of Foreign Trade of Costa Rica as an analyst/researcher.
-I have a master's degree in economic development.
+My career started as a Research Assistant at the National University in the School of Economics.
+At the moment, I work at the Ministry of Foreign Trade of Costa Rica as an Data Analyst/Researcher.
+I have a Master's Degree in Economic Development.

 My thesis topic was on VAT tax in the context of General Equilibrium (convex optimization problem) and my main interest now is Machine Learning.
 I believe that with the data revolution, algorithms can help us to solve many problems in society, and I believe that with these technological changes we have a huge opportunity but also a big challenge, to keep this knowledge available to everyone.